zrcni/distributed-saga/docs/PUBLISHING_PACKAGES.md

 cd packages/api
 npm version patch  # or minor, or major

+# For ui package
+cd packages/ui
+npm version patch  # or minor, or major

 # For express package
 cd packages/express
 npm version patch  # or minor, or major